farooqkz/farooqkz.github.io/content/religion/how-to-study-quran.md

 In this post, I share my thoughts as an amateur Quran researcher for others in the hope that these notes would be useful for others.
 I have not got any certificate or anything from religious schools or whatever.
 I am a simple programmer(Python and Javascript mostly) who sometimes does some research on this text.

 Quran is like a deep ocean.
-It is large amount of text but also very deep.
 If there is something in nature which can be compared to Quran, it would be a deep and big ocean.

 If you had pleasure to read a mathematics or computer science text, you would know that you may not understand a text by reading it once or twice.
-Sometimes even reading a lot of times will not help.
+Sometimes even reading *a lot* will not help.
 But when you you learn a mathematical concept in a chapter and read about it again in the other chapter, that's what helps you understand it much better.

 Quran is not about CS or Mathematics but still a very deep text.
 To understand a sentence in Quran these tips can help: